 1. Diversifying and Expanding Talent Options

-We’re probably preaching to the boardroom here, but it’s no secret that to be successful in the world of finance, professionals need to be comfortable understanding complex fiscal topics and investment types.
+We’re probably preaching to the boardroom here, but it’s no secret that for success in the world of finance, professionals need to be comfortable understanding complex fiscal topics and investment types.
 Veteran employees are more than likely to have specific licenses depending on their specialty.
 For example, Certified Financial Planners normally hold several licenses from FINRA, while insurance brokers may be required to acquire specific licenses depending on their scope and location served.

 In the past two years, banks and investment firms lost talent to companies in the big-tech and fintech spaces where their skills have been more sought after in a rapidly changing financial landscape.
 With traditional finance companies hemorrhaging talent due to the great resignation, financial firms should see the predicament as an opportunity to reassess their recruiting process.

 As noted by the Harvard Business Review, broadening the scope of talent when hiring has become more of an accepted hiring trend as opposed to something taboo.
 HR teams should not place financial acumen as a top skill for new recruits, but they should search based on other soft skills that are much needed in the diversifying world of finance.
 Companies in the financial sector can draw talent from professionals from different educational and work backgrounds as well as junior or senior-level employees who have worked in an entirely different industry.

 2. Reskilling and Upskilling

 With the popularity of retail investing and mobile investment apps available at anyone’s fingertips, providing financial knowledge that is accurate and of value will be paramount for professionals at all levels.
 Now more than ever, training managers will play a more pivotal role in keeping their teams sharp on the industry’s key topics as noted in studies by both PwC and McKinsey.
 Pertinent subjects to be discussed in the financial services’ continuing education will range from maintaining job knowledge proficiency to leveling up to understanding critical topics emerging in the digital space.